TheOwenLab/cbs-toolkit/README.md

 - Create and report [Issues](https://github.com/TheOwenLab/cbs-toolkit/issues) related to the software tools.

 # Contribute
 Have something to add?
 Want to write code or WIKI entries?
-Ping me on the Discussion boars and I will add you as collaborator!
+Ping me on the Discussion board and I will add you as collaborator!